 Economic development planning has been defined in several ways.
-For the present purposes, however, planning is conceived as a deliberate, judicious dynamic, pragmatic and contextually relevant combinations and coordination of public and private sector institutions and instruments by a central authority (the state) in order to achieve specified desired development goals2.
+For the present purposes, however, the definition offered by Blitzer (1977), namely, "the conscious effort by a central authority to coordinate economic decision making over the long-term in order to give direction to and accelerate the pace of development" seems quite appropriate.
 Economic development is growth in per capita income accompanied by specified desirable structural transformation.
 The central authority in this case is the state which is a political organization created by society and charged with the responsibility of exercising authority over a defined territory, typically a nation or a jurisdiction within a nation.
 Government, on the other hand, can be conceived as a political organization composed of individuals and institutions authorized to formulate public policies and conduct the affairs of the state.
 In essence, government is the practical representation of the state and it constitutes the public sector.